05 April 2017

 This was how blinded and lost I had been.
 I was fulfilling what was required of me, but no more.
 And I was blinded to my errors, and excused them, made exceptions.
 And even now I see how I fall short in so many ways, always falling, and having to ask His help to pick myself up again and move forward, in fear and trembling.
 For the power of the world is great, and I am just a sinner.

 But I know in my heart who I love, and that I want to be a part of that love forever, forsaking all else, all material stature and advantage which I now see as a falsehood and thin veneer over a slow demise.
 And so I have chosen, and struggle on to that outcome, one day at a time.
-And this is how it is and how it will be for all who have chosen that way.
-Love is our destination, yes, but here on earth it can only be a way of life to us, as we struggle on as best we can, to a final holy rest and peace at the last.
+And this is how it is and how it will be for all who have chosen the way.
+Love is our destination, but while we are here on earth it can only be a journey, a continuing way of life, as we struggle on as best we can, to a final holy rest and peace at the last

 "No one is able to serve two masters, for either he will hate the one and he will love the other, or he will be devoted to the one and he will despise the other.
 You are not able to serve both God and mammon."